kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0420 License to operate a launch site.md

 ### §420.3   Applicability.

 This part applies to any person seeking a license to operate a launch site or to a person licensed under this part.
-A person operating a site that only supports amateur rocket activities as defined in 14 CFR 1.1, does not need a license under this part to operate t[[Volume 1/A Definitions and general requirements/0001 Definitions and abbreviations.md#§1.1   General definitions.|14 CFR 1.1]]
+A person operating a site that only supports amateur rocket activities as defined in 14 CFR 1.1, does not need a license under this part to operate the site.

 \[Doc.
 No. FAA-2007-27390, 73 FR 73782, Dec.
 4, 2008\]

 ### §420.5   Definitions.